City Guide: Kuala Lumpur

-- Restoran SK Corner (Jalan Rembia, Bukit Bintang) For a perfect drunk-dining spot, head to this Indian joint, where their servings of roti (unleavened flour bread) are varied and cheap.
-Don’t miss out on Roti Pisang (Roti with banana), Roti Tisu (Roti shaped into a cone that’s crispy and is paired with a sugar-infused, melted butter sauce) and regular Roti (to satisfy your sweet tooth, ask for a side dish of condensed milk and for those craving salt, try the chicken curry dip).
+- RESTORAN SK CORNER – For a perfect drunk-dining spot, head to this Indian joint, where their servings of roti (unleavened flour bread) are varied and cheap.
+Don’t miss out on Roti Pisang (Roti with banana), Roti Tisu (Roti shaped into a cone that’s crispy and is paired with a sugar-infused, melted butter sauce) and regular Roti.
+To satisfy your sweet tooth, ask for a side dish of condensed milk and for those craving more savory flavors, try the chicken curry dip.
+(Jalan Rembia, Bukit Bintang)

 IF YOU NEED A BREAK FROM RICE